Try an over-the-counter remedy

 A number of natural remedies have been used to treat hay fever symptoms.
 Treatments that may help include extracts of the shrub butterbur and spirulina (a type of dried algae).
-A number of other natural remedies are used to treat allergies, but the benefits aren't clear and some may not be safe — so talk to your doctor before trying one.
+However, the benefits and safety aren't clear.

 When home remedies aren't enough, see your doctor